adslbarxatov/IOP/docs/index.md

 - disinformation
 - destructive criticism (that exists only for criticism and doesn’t contain constructive offers)

-⁽²⁾ *Participation in them or calls for such participation may be grounds for a permanent restriction of access to the Policy Scope*.
+⁽²⁾ Participation in them or calls for such participation may be grounds for a permanent restriction of access to the Policy Scope.

 ### 2. Lab doesn’t deal with “sore issues”